randyp/jdbj/README.md

 * Use PreparedColumn to hide PreparedStatement
 * Named Parameters only, no Positional Parameters
 * Fetch-forward, read-only cursors
+* No type guessing - you specified the type when you called `java something.bindLong(":id", 10)`
 * No external dependencies (where did my guava go?)

 #### Credits